mjordan/islandora_workbench/README.md

 # Islandora Workbench

-A Python port of https://github.com/mjordan/claw_rest_ingester.
+A command-line tool for adding, updating, and deleting Islandora objects.

+Originally, a Python port of https://github.com/mjordan/claw_rest_ingester, but this tool now has more functionality than the original tool.

 ## Requirements